Kurt Shintaffer Sells 60,000 Shares of Apptio Inc (APTI) Stock

-Apptio Inc (NASDAQ:APTI) CFO Kurt Shintaffer sold 60,000 shares of the stock in a transaction dated Tuesday, August 7th.
-The shares were sold at an average price of $37.51, for a total transaction of $2,250,600.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Apptio Inc (NASDAQ:APTI) CFO Kurt Shintaffer sold 60,000 shares of the business’s stock in a transaction that occurred on Thursday, August 9th.
+The stock was sold at an average price of $36.51, for a total value of $2,190,600.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.

 Kurt Shintaffer also recently made the following trade(s):

-Several research firms have weighed in on APTI.
-Barclays increased their price target on shares of Apptio from $32.00 to $36.00 and gave the company an “equal weight” rating in a report on Thursday, August 2nd.
-Zacks Investment Research raised shares of Apptio from a “hold” rating to a “buy” rating and set a $42.00 target price on the stock in a report on Tuesday.
-Bank of America raised their target price on shares of Apptio from $36.00 to $42.00 and gave the stock a “buy” rating in a report on Thursday, August 2nd.
-BidaskClub raised shares of Apptio from a “hold” rating to a “buy” rating in a report on Wednesday.
-Finally, ValuEngine raised shares of Apptio from a “hold” rating to a “buy” rating in a report on Wednesday, May 2nd.
-Two investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-The company has an average rating of “Buy” and a consensus price target of $35.30.
+A number of analysts have recently commented on APTI shares.
+Bank of America boosted their price target on Apptio from $30.00 to $36.00 and gave the stock a “buy” rating in a research report on Tuesday, May 1st.
+JMP Securities boosted their price target on Apptio from $31.00 to $32.00 and gave the stock a “market outperform” rating in a research report on Tuesday, May 1st.
+Barclays boosted their price target on Apptio from $28.00 to $32.00 and gave the stock an “equal weight” rating in a research report on Thursday, July 12th.
+Zacks Investment Research cut Apptio from a “hold” rating to a “sell” rating in a research report on Thursday, May 3rd.
+Finally, BidaskClub raised Apptio from a “buy” rating to a “strong-buy” rating in a research report on Thursday, May 31st.
+Two investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
+The stock currently has an average rating of “Buy” and a consensus price target of $35.30.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Monarch Partners Asset Management LLC boosted its position in shares of Apptio by 30.5% during the 2nd quarter.
-Monarch Partners Asset Management LLC now owns 223,915 shares of the technology company’s stock worth $8,106,000 after acquiring an additional 52,310 shares in the last quarter.
-Bank of New York Mellon Corp boosted its position in shares of Apptio by 59.1% during the 2nd quarter.
-Bank of New York Mellon Corp now owns 121,606 shares of the technology company’s stock worth $4,402,000 after acquiring an additional 45,178 shares in the last quarter.
-State Board of Administration of Florida Retirement System boosted its position in shares of Apptio by 22.3% during the 2nd quarter.
-State Board of Administration of Florida Retirement System now owns 17,935 shares of the technology company’s stock worth $649,000 after acquiring an additional 3,270 shares in the last quarter.
-Rhumbline Advisers boosted its position in shares of Apptio by 50.1% during the 2nd quarter.
-Rhumbline Advisers now owns 32,384 shares of the technology company’s stock worth $1,172,000 after acquiring an additional 10,816 shares in the last quarter.
-Finally, Sei Investments Co. acquired a new stake in shares of Apptio during the 2nd quarter worth approximately $1,035,000.
-Institutional investors and hedge funds own 64.23% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Cambridge Investment Research Advisors Inc. bought a new position in Apptio in the 2nd quarter valued at approximately $1,487,000.
+Federated Investors Inc. PA lifted its position in Apptio by 116.7% in the 2nd quarter.
+Federated Investors Inc. PA now owns 57,947 shares of the technology company’s stock valued at $2,098,000 after acquiring an additional 31,203 shares in the last quarter.
+Institute for Wealth Management LLC. bought a new position in Apptio in the 2nd quarter valued at approximately $398,000.
+Chicago Equity Partners LLC lifted its position in Apptio by 4.6% in the 2nd quarter.
+Chicago Equity Partners LLC now owns 197,855 shares of the technology company’s stock valued at $7,162,000 after acquiring an additional 8,750 shares in the last quarter.
+Finally, Oppenheimer & Co.
+Inc. bought a new position in Apptio in the 2nd quarter valued at approximately $587,000.
+64.23% of the stock is currently owned by institutional investors and hedge funds.

 About Apptio